 Crispy Adobong Chicharon Recipe

 Filipinos are not fond of throwing leftovers.
-Instead of throwing it out, they make another variation of traditional deep-fried chicharon, the Adobong Chicharon.
+So instead of throwing it out, they make another variation of traditional deep-fried chicharon, the Adobong Chicharon.
 It uses pork ruffle, marinated with vinegar or calamansi, soy sauce, and black pepper.

 This process and ingredients are very similar to traditional chicken and pork adobo.
 But the only catch in this dish is the pork ruffle serves as the meat.
-This version is delicious and spectacular, especially during breakfasts paired with garlic rice and fried sunny side up egg.
+This version is delicious and spectacular, especially during breakfasts paired with garlic rice and a fried sunny-side-up egg.

-It is a less cholesterol dish, which is perfect for those on a KETO diet.
+It is less calorie-dish, which is perfect for those on a KETO diet.

 The scent of this dish is like roasted peanuts.